Help us save Forncett St Peter’s Church

 Toilet and kitchen facilities are non-existent and the very limited heating means the church is too cold for services or community use during the winter.
 This is the ideal opportunity to provide these basic requirements, which will bring the church back into the centre of our life and improve it’s accessibility to visitors.
 We will be at pains to make changes sensitive to the historic importance of the building and its wonderful spirit of calm and peace.

 £750,000 is estimated (April 2020) as the combined cost of repairs and improvements.
 This is an eye-watering amount for a small village to raise.
-The Friends of St Peter’s have been set up to spearhead the work, both of fund-raising and involving the local community and bringing St Peter's to a wider audience.
+The Friends of St Peter’s have been set up to spearhead the work of fund-raising, involving the local community and bringing St Peter's to a wider audience.

 An on-line giving campaign will also be started to appeal to potential supporters world-wide.

 |June 2020||Church remains closed until plasterwork can be assessed and stabilized and Covid 19 restrictions eased|

 |NLHF Grant Expression of Interest delayed due to NLHF giving priority to Corona virus related emergency projects|

 |Enabling Works identified; Project Architect requests specialist reports|